7 Reasons Why You Should Start a Reading Journal Right Now

 1. Your Personal Reading Assistant

-2. Improves Critical Thinking
+2. Boosts Your Critical Thinking Skills

 reading journal ideas.jpg

-3. Never Forget Wisdom and Knowledge Gained
+3. Never Forget the Wisdom You Gained

 4. You Live Alongside It

-5. Looking Back Over Your Reading Achievements
+5. Track Your Reading Achievements (and Brag a Little)

 Like it?
 Pin it!